Whatshiywl/HeroesSkillTree/README.txt

 /skillup (skill) [amount] and /skilldown (skill) [amount] to change skill levels.
 SkillPoints are now properly used.
+Skills now "master" at "max-level" defined on Heroes/classes/class.yml just like classes do.

 TODO:
                     BASIC PACKAGE:
-- Make skills cap at max-level node defined on Heroes/classes/class.yml
 - Make skills recognize their parents from Heroes/classes/class.yml
 - Use parenting system to cancel skills whenever needed
+- Create permission nodes for /skillup and /skilldown